minaBonyadi/coffee-store/README.md

 ## Coffee-Store Services

 ## Description
-This project is a coffee-store is based on Api for both side admin and customer.
+This project is a coffee-store, and it's based on Api for both side admin and customer.

 ## files
 ```